NEWS

 David Boot will take charge of the trade body’s public affairs and policy.

-Comms ‘one of the most AI-ready’ professions, claims new report
+Comms ‘one of the most AI-ready’ professions, says report

 Augmentation and automation could affect more than 80 per cent of profession’s typical tasks, leading to significant cost and time savings.